Chart-r/chartr-web/README.md

 Once you have completed the above steps, you can use the following commands:
 * `ng serve` starts a development server at `http://localhost:4200`.
 The app will automatically reload if any of the source files change
-* `ng build` builds the project and stores the result in the `dist/` directory.
+* `ng build` builds the project and stores the build artifacts in the `dist/` directory.
 The `-prod` flag can be used to generate a production build
 * `ng test` runs the project unit tests.
 The `-cc` flag will generate a code coverage report in the `coverage/` directory.
 * `ng e2e` runs the end-to-end tests via [Protractor](http://www.protractortest.org/)